 One novel feature of our approach is that we use sequence analysis (SA) for creating summaries of candidates’ employment and residential trajectories.
 An analysis of states that unfold in time provides a richer context than a single state measured at one point in time can do.
 Furthermore, instead of assigning trajectories into some pre-defined categories, our approach allows us to detect underlying patterns in the observed data using cluster analysis for pairwise sequence dissimilarities.

 Examples of questions we will address in this project include:

-- How do the neighborhood trajectories of the radical right-wing party candidates differ from that of the other candidates in terms of economic deprivation and share of foreign-born residents?
+- How do the neighbourhood trajectories of the radical right-wing party candidates differ from that of the other candidates in terms of economic deprivation and share of foreign-born residents?

 - Are the candidates for radical right-wing parties more likely than candidates for other parties to have been exposed to economic precariousness during their employment careers

-- Based on individual and neighborhood level trajectories, which older mainstream parties have candidates that most resemble those of a radical right-wing party?
+- Based on individual and neighbourhood level trajectories, which older mainstream parties have candidates that most resemble those of a radical right-wing party?